cf-platform-eng/needs/README.md

 The needs file is a JSON array of need objects.
 By default, needs looks in `./needs.json` for the needs file, but it can be set by using the `-f|--flag` argument.

+### identify field

+Each need can define an `identify` field.
+When a `needs check` is run, if the need is satisfied, the contents of the `identify` field will be executed and the result on stdout will be stored into the `identity` field.

 ### Binaries

 Checks for executable files on the image.
 Can use absolute paths or file names, which will look for the binary in the $PATH directories.